AceRNorth/gdsims/docs/sphinx/_sources/tutorials/tutorial5.rst

 By default, the program uses a single gene drive release time at ``driver_start`` (we can see this in the previous runs).
 We can also choose to use multiple release times through the advanced options menu.
 This can be useful when we have a specific release schedule we want to test.

-Let's create a text file named ``params_set17``, where we will copy the set 1 parameters we used in Tutorial :ref:`tutorial-1`.
-Change the last parameter in the file, ``set_label``, to 17.
-Remember all exercise files can also be found under the ``docs/exercises`` directory.
+We can create a text file named ``params_set17``, which contains the same parameters as set 1, which we used in Tutorial :ref:`tutorial-1`, except we change the last parameter in the file, ``set_label``, to 17.
+To speed this up, we can use the one in the ``docs/exercises`` directory directly.

 .. collapse:: Parameters